 The standard crimp on terminals we use on our equipment should be crimped with a positive stop ratchet type crimpers.
-The correct color coded terminal must be installed for the machine to operate properly with it's original integrity.
-It is important to use the Ratchet style crimpers to assure the connector is installed properly.
+The correct color coded terminal must be installed on the wiring system for the machine to operate safely and properly with it's original integrity.
+It is important to use ratchet style crimpers, intended for the terminals being crimped, to assure the connector is installed properly.
 The ratchet style crimpers regulates the crimp so it is not too tight or too loose.
 Using standard pliers style crimping tools does not assure a consistent connection.